54th Annual Show

 Members are asked to prepare three trees for show this year.
 We usually have some club members who bring extra accent plants but we encourage you to prepare one or more accent plants because these are usually in short supply.
 You don’t want to be scrambling for an accent plant at the last minute.

 Consignment forms will be available at our March meeting.
 Electronic copies will be sent to all members who receive the newsletter online.
 Contact Rita Curbow if you need a form or have questions.

 Rita Curbow, Donna Farmar and Stephanie North are handling the nomination of officers and board members for the 2014-2015 term.
 Nominations will be announced and voted on at our May meeting.

 Bonsai can be an expensive hobby.
 In his story Bonsai on a Shoestring, 'Mo' shares some of his techniques to stretch your money and still have a lot of fun in bonsai.

 New Google Group

-Newsletter editors from most of the bonsai-related clubs in the SF Bay Area have created a new Google Group that will allow us to exchange information about upcoming special events.
+Newsletter editors from many of the bonsai-related clubs in the SF Bay Area have joined together to create a new Google Group that will allow us to exchange information about upcoming special events.
 For example you'll hear about club shows or special club monthly meeting.
 We're still working on this so we don't know exactly well this will work, but anyone may subscribe to this group and you'll receive an email with each new announcement that's posted.
 Only newsletter editors may post announcements so there shouldn't be any spam.
 If you want to subscribe to sfbay-bonsai-suiseki-events go here.

 Timely Work Schedule